Flutter-Tech/fsc-docs-site/how/multiple-teams.md

 # Stage 3: Maintainers in Multiple Teams

+This page explains the third stage of the [inner source pyramid](/how/).

-Multiple teams need to make regular changes to the capability via a consensus mechanism.
+> Multiple teams need to make regular changes to the capability via a consensus mechanism.
 For consensus to be fast at least one person in every regularly contributing team must be an expert "maintainer": taking the time to build relationships and trust with the experts in the other teams.

 ## Why do you need to be at this stage?